mgsx-dev/gdx-gltf/README.md

 This repository is made of a library and a demo :

-* **gltf** project aims to be a LibGDX extension in the future. see [gdx-gltf readme](gltf/README.md) for futher information.
+* **gltf** library module (LibGDX extension). see [gdx-gltf readme](gltf/README.md) for futher information.
 * **demo** folder contains a LibGDX demo project with usual modules (core, desktop, android, html, ...) see [gdx-gltf-demo readme](demo/README.md) for futher information.

-## LibGDX integration notes
+## Limitations

-### Morph targets

-Several classes has been hacked in order to support morph targets :

-* ModelInstance
-* Node
-* NodePart
-* NodeAnimation
-* AnimationController

-LibGDX could be modified to remove all this hacks by either :

-* adding morph target full support
-* allowing proper overrides

-### Loading process

-One of GLTF design goal is "Fast loading" : glTF data structures have been designed to mirror the GPU API data as closely as possible.

-Due to LibGDX platform abstraction, this implementation require to process data (mainly vertices), so loading performances are not optimal for now but could be improved by directly loading mesh data.

 ### Mesh limitations

-LibGDX only support signed short indices, mesh are then limited to 32768 vertices.
+LibGDX only support signed short indices, a mesh is limited to 32767 vertices.
+However, gdx-gltf supports unsigned short indices : a mesh is then limited to 65535 vertices.

 ### WebGL limitations